KelsyT/my-digital-garden/_notes/Conditional tests/elif.md

-Elifs are appropriate when more than two possible situations need to be tested.
+When more than two possible situations need to be tested, use an `elif`.
 In an `if-elif-else` chain, only one block of code is executed.
-It runs each [[Conditional tests make decisions|conditional test]] in order until one passes.
-When a test passes, the code following that test is executed and Python skips the rest of the tests.
+It runs each [[Conditional tests make decisions|conditional test]] in order until one is true.
+When it is true, the code following that test is executed and Python skips the rest of the tests.

 ```python
 age = 12